No. Bump stocks are unlawful to possess, make, transfer, or sell in Nevada.

-No. Bump stocks are illegal to possess, make, transfer or sell in Nevada.
-They were outlawed in response to the Las Vegas Massacre on October 1, 2017, where a shooter in the Mandalay Bay used a bump stock on his semi-automatic rifle to kill and injure hundreds of people.1
+Bump stocks were outlawed in response to the Las Vegas Massacre on October 1, 2017, where a shooter in the Mandalay Bay used a bump stock on his semi-automatic rifle to kill 58 people and injure hundreds more.1

 Possessing, making, transferring, or selling a bump stock is a category D felony in Nevada.
 The punishment includes:

-- 1 – 4 years in Nevada State Prison, and
+- 1 to 4 years in Nevada State Prison and

 - Up to $5,000 in fines (at the court’s discretion).2

-Bump stocks were legal under Nevada law prior to January 1, 2020.3
+Bump stocks were legal under Nevada gun law prior to January 1, 2020.3

-Yes.
-Federal law no longer considers bump stocks “machine guns,” which are illegal unless they were lawfully possessed and registered prior to May 19, 1986.
+Bump stocks are currently lawful under federal law.
+This is because federal law no longer considers bump stocks “machine guns,” which are prohibited unless they were lawfully possessed and registered prior to May 19, 1986.

 What are bump stocks?